 - Express yourself.
 This is called self advocacy. - Understand your disability and explain your needs.
-These are called accommodations. - Understand and take care of your own health. - Improve reading, writing, math skills needed for education after high school. - Learn and master skills you will need to live as independently as you can when you are an adult. - Look at different education options.
+These are called accommodations. - Understand and take care of your own health. - Improve reading, writing, math skills needed for education after high school. - Learn and master skills you will need to live as independently as you can. - Look at different education options.